giantswarm/backstage-techdocs-example/docs/index.md

 # Documentation

 This is the documentation front page.
+It's [source](https://github.com/giantswarm/backstage-techdocs-example/blob/main/docs/index.md) is written in Markdown.

 ## Code blocks